CluelessCatBurger/wl_shimeji/docs/protocol.md

 Error:
   - 0: Unknown error
   - 1: Invalid file format
+  - 2: Invalid mascot version
   - 3: Referenced mascot name already exists and REPLACE is not set, Alert in Notice is set to 0 in that case
   - 4: File is not a valid tar file
+  - 5: Mascot version is not supported
   - 6: File is not file
   - 7: File is not opened in right mode (Expected read or readwrite)